 During the Gilded Age, the road from Morristown to Madison was dotted with opulent mansions and sprawling estates that gave it the nickname Billionaire’s Row.
 Today, the Florham Estate provides a rare glimpse into that world.
 Heiress Florence Vanderbilt and her husband Hamilton McKeon Twombly created Florham in 1887.
 The Florham Estate is still well-preserved, since it remained a family home until the 1950s.

-Frederick Law Olmsted designed the grounds around Florham and the famous firm of McKim, Mead and White designed the 80,000-square-foot mansion, which is now the centerpiece of the Florham Park campus of Fairleigh Dickinson University.
+Frederick Law Olmsted designed the grounds around Florham and famous firm of McKim, Meade and White designed the 80,000-square-foot mansion, which is now the centerpiece of the Florham Park campus of Fairleigh Dickinson University.

 Of Special Note: